galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 > ### {% icon tip %} Command not found
 > If you get an error with the previous command, first check the location of the input file `CAMS-PM2_5-20211222.netcdf`:
-> it needs to be in the smae directory than your Jupyter Notebook.
+> it needs to be in the same directory as your Jupyter Notebook.
 {: .tip }

 We can identify 4 different sections: